Terror module unearthed in J-K's Baramulla; 2 LeT militant associates arrested | Law-Order

 Terror module unearthed in J-K's Baramulla; 2 LeT militant associates arrested

-A Lashkar-e-Taiba LeT terror module has been unearthed in Jammu and Kashmirs Baramulla district, with the arrest of two militant associates and recovery of arms and ammunition from them, police said on Friday.
-A case under UA P Arms Act has been registered and further investigation is going on, the police official said.
+A Lashkar-e-Taiba LeT terror module has been unearthed in Jammu and Kashmirs Baramulla district with the arrest of two militant associates and recovery of arms and ammunition from them, police said on Friday.
+The two terrorist associates of LeT outfit have been arrested in Uri area of Baramulla in north Kashmir, a police spokesperson said.

 - Country: